Blaag/ansible_2_4_f5_preview/README.md

 The playbooks and roles are previews to the F5 modules included in Ansible 2.4

+To use:

-To use, edit the f5-secrets.yml in this directory and supply the necessary credentials.
+1) Edit the f5-secrets.yml in this directory and supply the necessary credentials.

-Next, edit f5-vars.yml appropriately.
+2) Edit f5-vars.yml appropriately.
 The values and their intent are listed below.

 tenant: The name of the customer or company<br>
 data_zone: Allows the VLAN to be easily recognized as being in a DMZ, internal, or for a particular group such as accounting<br>